lter/Deims7-8-Migration/eml_uploade_module/README.md

 web/sites/default/files/data

-Put the EML file generated with EMLassemblyline R package and the corresponding csv data fiel into a zip archive and upload it.
+Put the EML file generated with EMLassemblyline R package and the corresponding csv data file(s) into a zip archive and upload it.